 Fig 4: Part of the Silver Creek floodplain where the planned Route 161 Boardwalk/Trail would cross.
 The bottomland frequently floods, as it was at the time of this photo.

 In June of 2019, the State of Illinois voted to provide long-awaited funding of an extension of the Metrolink light rail from the current end-of-track at the Shiloh/Scott AFB station to MidAmerica Airport .
 The route of this new extension will cross Silver Creek on one or two new bridges immediately south of Interstate 64.
 Between Shiloh/Scott and Belleville, the MetroBikeLink trail takes advantage of the light rail track right-of-way for a parallel dedicated bike/pedestrian path (Fig. 5).
 The MetroBikeLink trail crosses several bridges alongside existing bridges for the light rail tracks (Fig. 6).
-Could the MidAmerica extension accommodate a similar configuration up to and across Silver Creek and beyond?
+The MidAmerica extension will accommodate a similar configuration up to and across Silver Creek and beyond.